Teacup

 Higher quality teacups are typically made of fine white translucent porcelain and decorated with patterns.
 Some collectors acquire numerous one-of-a-kind cups with matching saucers.
 Such decorative cups may be souvenirs of a location, person, or event.

 In Europe, fine porcelain tea cups, such as French Limoges porcelain from a kaolin base heated in ovens or Chinese porcelain, were a luxury for enjoying tea time.
 These cups are made with a handle and are paired with a saucer in a set and often feature hand painted decoration and gold or silver patterns, especially lining the rim and the handle.

 In the Chinese culture teacups are very small and hold between 20 and 50 ml of liquid.
 They are designed to be used with Yixing teapots or Gaiwan.
-In Russian-speaking and West Asian cultures influenced by the Ottoman Empire tea is often served in a Faceted glass held in a separate metal container with a handle, called a zarf in Turkish and Arabic, the podstakannik being its Russian cousin.
+In Russian-speaking and West Asian cultures influenced by the Ottoman Empire tea is often served in a faceted glass held in a separate metal container with a handle, called a zarf in Turkish and Arabic, the podstakannik being its Russian cousin.

 History

-The teacup and saucer originated in China at the time of near-simultaneous introduction of tea and porcelain.
+The teacup and saucer originated in China at the time of the near-simultaneous introduction of tea and porcelain.
 The original teacup design did not have a handle or a saucer.
 At some point a ring-shaped cupholder appeared to protect the fingers and eventually evolved into a saucer.
 The cups in 17th century were tiny, with the width about 2¼ inches across at the top,1¼ at the bottom, and the depth of 1½ inches.
 The saucers measured 4½ inches across.
 The European manufacturers initially copied the handle-less Oriental designs exported from the Japanese port of Imari or from the southern Chinese port of Canton (part of the Canton System, 1757-1842), now Guangzhou.
 The teacup handles were introduced in the West in the early 19th century.
 The handles originally became a feature of chocolate drinking cups in the 17th century, while teacups were still handle-less.

 Teacup plates originated in England in the early 1800s and provided a rest for the cup and a space for a light snack, went out of fashion in the second half of the 19th century.